lace-wing/lacy-ubc-math-project/template/project1.typ

 #import "@preview/lacy-ubc-math-project:0.2.0": *
 // Import markscheme, including the box needed for marking
-#import markscheme as m: markbox
+#import markscheme as m: markit
-// Import the common content.
+// Import the user config, including author information.
 #import "config.typ": *

+#set page(foreground: m.foreground-marking)

 #show: setup.with(
   number: 1,
   flavor: [A], // Don't want a flavor?
 Just remove this line.
   group: group-name,
-  jane-doe,
+  // In config.typ, we set up these author information. jane-doe,
-  // Alex was not there, so we add an "(NP)" suffix. alex-conquitlam[(NP)],
+  // Say, Alex was not participating, so we add an "(NP)" suffix. alex-conquitlam[(NP)],
-  // If you just want all authors, instead write:
-  // ..authors.values(),
 )

-// Here is your project content.
+// Below is your project content.

 = The Problem

-#qna(
-  config: config,
+#qns(
   question(
     point: 5,
     [